JoeGaggler/dotnet-jsoncodegen/README.md

 ## Overview

 There are [several](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview?pivots=dotnet-7-0) ways to read and write JSON in dotnet.
-This tool leverages the benefits of `Utf8JsonReader` and `Utf8JsonWriter`, but provides a simpler approach to serializing strongly-typed models than alternatives such as `JsonSerializer`.
+This tool leverages the benefits of `Utf8JsonReader` and `Utf8JsonWriter`, producing a C# file that you can use as-is, edit manually, or extend via a `partial` implementation.

 ## Getting Started